azzazzel/katacoda-scenarios/axon-quick-start/01_install_axon_server.md

  - start the container in the background
  - expose ports `8024` and `8124` for clients to connect

-▶️ Run `docker logs -f axonserver`{{execute}} to watch the server logs.
+▶️ Run `docker logs -f axonserver`{{execute T1}} to watch the server logs.
 When you see the `Started AxonServer in NN.NNN seconds` message, your server is up and ready.
 You can now move to the next step.